lhaof/CGT/README.md

 - Modify hyperparameters, including number of epochs and learning rate in `models/CGT/opt.py`.
 - Set edge number, point number and class weights for Focal loss in `models/CGT/run_desc.py`.

-- To initialise the training script with GPUs 0, the command is:
+- To initialize the training script with GPUs 0, the command is:
 ```
 python run_train.py --gpu='0'
 ```